"Hey, Marina! Got any plans for the holidays?"

 The relief and joy that flooded Marina's face made Pearl feel like she could fly.

 The feel was completely different.
-Her old crown was a uniform nothing, sitting flat on her head and shifting if she moved her head too fast.
+The old crown was a uniform nothing, sitting flat on her head and shifting if she moved her head too fast.
 Her new crown had a weight to it, a presence the mass produced plastic couldn't.
 It sunk into her tentacles just a bit, giving it a gravitas unmatched.

 Marina was practically beaming, her hands clenched in eager fists as she watched with glee.
 That was finally enough to shock Pearl back to her senses.